-The one thing I am certain about is that there is a higher power greater than our own and we live on ONE world and we are destroying it and each other by thinking everyone needs to be living our individual truth.
+The one thing I am certain about, is that there is a higher power greater than our own.
+We live on ONE world and we are destroying it and each other by thinking everyone needs to be living our individual truth.

 #truth #speakup #boundaries #yourtruth #ankh #Sriyantra #jesus #forgiveness #seeyourself #healfromwithin #knowthyself #empowerthyself #empoweryourself #expandyourmind #yourtruth #godeep #betruthful #findyou #loveyou